Boeing 767: Converted freighters

+Israel Aerospace Industries offers a passenger-to-freighter conversion program called the 767-300BDSF (BEDEK Special Freighter).
+Wagner Aeronautical also offers a passenger-to-freighter conversion program for 767-300 series aircraft.

 767-400ER

 The 767-400ER, the first Boeing wide-body jet resulting from two fuselage stretches, entered service with Continental Airlines in 2000.
 The type features a 21.1 ft stretch over the 767-300, for a total length of 205.11 ft.
 The wingspan is also increased by 14.3 ft through the addition of raked wingtips.
 The exit configuration uses six main cabin doors and two smaller exit doors behind the wings, similar to certain 767-300ERs.
 Other differences include an updated cockpit, redesigned landing gear, and 777-style Signature Interior.
 Power is provided by uprated General Electric CF6 engines.

 The FAA granted approval for the 767-400ER to operate 180-minute ETOPS flights before it entered service.
 Because its fuel capacity was not increased over preceding models, the 767-400ER has a range of 5625 nmi, less than previous extended-range 767s.
 No 767-400 (non-extended range) version was developed.

 The longer-range 767-400ERX was offered in July 2000 before being cancelled a year later, leaving the 767-400ER as the sole version of the largest 767.
 Boeing dropped the 767-400ER and the -200ER from its pricing list in 2014.

-A total of 37 767-400ERs were delivered to the variant's two airline customers, Continental Airlines (now merged with United Airlines) and Delta Air Lines, with no unfilled orders.
+A total of 37 767-400ERs were delivered to the variant's two airline customers, Continental Airlines (now merged with United Airlines as of 2010) and Delta Air Lines, with no unfilled orders.
 All 37 examples of the -400ER were in service in July 2018.
-One additional example was produced as a military testbed, and later sold as a VIP transport.
+One additional example was produced as a military testbed for cancelled E-10, and later sold to Bahrain as a VIP transport.
 The type's closest competitor is the Airbus A330-200.